Plugin Basics

 that listens for The Answer, and responds to it:

-from machine.plugins.base import MachineBasePlugin
+from src.machine.plugins.base import MachineBasePlugin

-from machine.plugins.decorators import listen_to
+from src.machine import listen_to

 import re